Overcompensating (TV series)

-Overcompensating is an American comedy drama television series created by Benito Skinner for Amazon Prime Video.
+Overcompensating is an American comedy television series created by Benito Skinner for Amazon Prime Video.
 Skinner stars as Benny, a former high-school jock and closeted college student navigating freshman year.
-The show is loosely based on Skinner's own college experience.
-The show premiered on May 15, 2025, on Amazon Prime Video.
+The series premiered on May 15, 2025, on Amazon Prime Video and is based on Skinner's own college experience meeting a woman who became his best friend and helped him come out.

-In September 2025, Amazon Prime Video renewed the series for a second season.
+In September 2025, the series was renewed for a second season.

 Premise

 Benny, a former high school football star and valedictorian from Idaho, begins his freshman year of college at the fictional Yates University, where his sister Grace is a junior.
 He is a closeted gay man and masks his true identity by aping the machismo of his male peers, particularly that of Peter, Grace's jock boyfriend.
 On his first day on campus, Benny befriends Carmen, a freshman from New Jersey who was an outsider in high school.
 Together, Benny and Carmen navigate their first year of college, which includes new relationships, pledging the college's secret society, and figuring out their true selves.